-To improve readability, IL instructions are normally structured so that labels, operators, operands and comments are put in fixed tabulated positions.
+To improve readability, IL instructions are normally structured so that labels, instructions, operands and descriptions are put in fixed tabulated positions.

 Result Register

 The result register (RR) is of central importance in IL.
 This register is also called the IL register or accumulator.
 Current data and the results of calculations, comparisons, loading of variables, etc., are stored in this register.